tonytonyjan/exif/README.md

 # How fast?

-There is another excellent work called [exifr](https://github.com/remvee/exifr) made by [@remvee](https://github.com/remvee).
-That's pure Ruby while this one is C extension.
-If you program JRuby, you may want to choose exifr, otherwise you can try this gem for speed purpose, it's about 8 times faster.
+There are some other excellent works called [exifr](https://github.com/remvee/exifr) by [@remvee](https://github.com/remvee), and [mini_exiftool](https://github.com/janfri/mini_exiftool) by [@janfri](https://github.com/janfri).
+They're built in pure Ruby while this one is C extension.

+If you program JRuby, you may want to choose exifr or mini_exiftool, the latter lets you get the full power of [Exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) written by Phil Harvey since it's a command-line wrapper, otherwise you can try this gem for speed purpose. **It's about 8 times faster than exifr and 1200 times than that of mini_exiftool.**

 A small benchmark shows below:

 ```ruby
 require 'benchmark'